Family Medicine Obstetrics Eligibility

 Successful completion of the oral examination satisfies all the requirements for initial board certification.

-The BCFMO recommends that the applicant keep a copy of all applications documents submitted to the ABPS.
+The BCFMO recommends that the applicant keep a copy of all application documents submitted to the ABPS.